 WAC 182-509-0370 MAGI income -- How self-employment income is counted.

-For purposes of determining eligibility for modified adjusted gross income (MAGI)–based Washington apple health (WAH) (see WAC 182-509-0300):
+For purposes of determining eligibility for modified adjusted gross income (MAGI)–based Washington apple health, the medicaid agency counts self-employment income by:

-- Subtracting business expenses and income deduction expenses allowed by the Internal Revenue Service that the person would be entitled to if they were filing a full year return; and
+- Subtracting business expenses and income deductions allowed by the Internal Revenue Service that the person would be entitled to if they were filing a federal tax return and either:

-- Averaging the income to come up with a monthly amount based on the period of time the business has been in operation within the last year.
+- Averaging the income to come up with a monthly amount based on the period of time the business has been in operation within the last year; or